 Deferrals and rejections are an unfortunate part of the college application process that high school seniors will confront each year.
 While we encourage families to hope for the best, it’s equally important to be prepared for an unfavorable decision following Early Decision/Early Action applications.
-Here are some useful tips for students whose early applications have been deferred: Keep your head … Continue reading What to do after you’ve been deferred
+Here are some useful tips for students whose early applications have been deferred: Keep your head … Continue reading What to do if you’ve been deferred

 Congratulations to those who have just submitted early action or early decision applications.
 It is completely natural to want to go back and review your application, just to get a good look at what you’ve submitted to colleges, but without the pressure of a deadline hanging over you.
 Don’t do it.
 Resist the temptation.
 The … Continue reading What (not) to do after you submit your college applications